gpkuster/foundry-simple-calculator/README.md

 ## 📚 About the Project

 This is the **first smart contract project** I wrote using Foundry.
-The goal was to learn how to:
+The goal was to:

-- Write and structure a smart contract
-- Use events and access control
+- Get familiar with Foundry.
-- Write tests with Foundry's `forge-std` framework
+- Learn how to erite tests with Foundry's `forge-std` framework.

 I kept the code and test cases simple so it's easier to read and understand.